majd95h/azk_odoo_partner_monitor/README.md

 1. Activate developer mode in Odoo.
 2. Update apps list.
 3. Install the **Odoo Partner Monitor** module.
-4. After installing the module, it will take 3 to 4 minutes to complete the cron.
+4. After installing the module, it will take 1 to 3 minutes to complete the cron.

 ---
 ## 🔐 User Access Rights